Interactive Mascot for Events, Retail, and Exhibitions

 Keep all these in mind, and let us make something clear.
 Interactive mascots are not the same as virtual assistants.

-These two brand assets are often overlapped; however, looking closely, we understand there are significant differences between them.
+These two brand assets often overlap; however, looking closely, we understand there are significant differences between them.

 Interactive mascots are designed to increase brand engagement, provoke emotional connection, and gain user interaction for various marketing objectives.
 On the other side of this comparison, we have virtual assistants that are typically task-oriented.